fastfetch-cli/fastfetch-wiki/Modules/Bluetooth.md

 | `outputColor` | color | – | Overrides `display.color.output` |
 | `format` | string | – | Custom output format (see below) |
 | `condition` | object | – | Show the module only if the conditions match |

+`showType` is real work saved, not just output filtering: it is applied by the detector, not by the printer, so a stack that is not asked for is not queried at all.
+On Windows and on macOS the two stacks are two separate queries, so leaving one out removes its cost as well as its results — on macOS the Low Energy pass is the one that waits on the run loop for a `CBCentralManager` to come up and for the signal-strength reads.
+On Linux both stacks arrive on the one BlueZ query, so a device that answers *only* on a stack that was not asked for is dropped from the result instead, and a device whose stack could not be determined is kept.
+A value outside the three is reported as `Invalid showType value: Invalid enum string` — the message repeats the option name in place of listing the alternatives — and the module then runs with the default `both`.
+The bitfield the option is stored as (`1`, `2`, `3`) is accepted as well, for compatibility, but it is not the documented form.

 The default `percent` uses `green: 50 > yellow: 20`, the *inverted* interpretation: 50–100 % is
 green, 20–50 % is yellow and 0–20 % is red.
 The two thresholds are explained in